 There’s nothing blissful about sheer nothingness……so what it boils down to is the fact that the only thing we can trust in life is…well, money.
 We blame greed on the self, but it may not work that way at all; materialism may not stem from the self but from the nothingness that lies beyond the self.

 Spending money was also a way of connection, not just through these projects, but in the endless desire for collecting things, which in retrospect, I now realise I mostly never needed.
-Once again purchasing something was a wonderful sense of control, of personal creation, of being God in a small way.
-An object was created in the mind, followed by a building of desire, the mental permutations of whether one should or shouldn’t go ahead, the review of finances (or not), imagining what it would feel like once the goal was achieved and then the excitement of the actual arrival of the item.
+Purchasing something gave me a sense of control, an event of personal creation, of being God in a small way.
+An object created in the mind, was followed by the building of desire, the mental permutations of whether one should or shouldn’t go ahead, the review of finances (or not), imagining what it would feel like once the goal was achieved and then the excitement leading up to the actual arrival of the item.
 From pure thought to the physical reality this is truly a cycle of pure creation resulting in a rollercoaster of emotions along the way that kept me feeling more human and alive, even if only briefly.